j-siderius/TinySpark/docs/chapter1/neuron.md

 The activation function which comes after the inputs can be a simple threshold function that fires if the input signals exceed a certain value, or a more complex function that can capture nonlinear relationships between inputs and outputs.
 Some common activation functions are sigmoid, tanh, ReLU and softmax, which will be covered in later chapters.

 Now, our neuron needs to be _activated_ by running the sum through the chosen activation function.
-We choose a simple threshold function:
+We choose a simple threshold function.
+If the sum of the neuron is $0.5$ or higher, we output $1$, otherwise we output $0$.

 $$
 f(x) =